 These funds support the UConn Health equipment, library collections and telecommunications infrastructure.
 More specifically, the project line covers computers, management information systems, research equipment, instructional equipment, furnishings, operational and public safety support, and library materials.
 Outmoded items must be replaced with equipment that is necessary to support research and instructional activities, maintain building compliance, conserve energy and provide a safe environment for the students, staff, and those who use UConn Health services.
-An FY 19 allocation of funds supports the HealthOne Electronic Medical Records system implementation.
+The Phase III total is \$101.9 million.
+FY18 marks the last year of funding for these funds.